byteally/webapi/docs/haskell-client.rst

       times' <- client cSettings (Request () timeQuery () () auth () () :: WebApi.Request GET TimeEstimateR)

-We use `client <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Client.html>`_ function to send the request.
-It takes `ClientSettings <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Client.html#t:ClientSettings>`_ and `Request <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Contract.html#t:Request>`_ as input and gives us the `Response <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Contract.html#t:Response>`_ .
-If you see the `Request <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Contract.html#v:Request>`_ pattern synonym, we need to give it all the params, headers etc. to construct a `Request <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Contract.html#t:Request>`_ .
+We use :wahackage:`client</WebApi-Client.html>` function to send the request.
+It takes :wahackage:`ClientSettings </WebApi-Client.html#t:ClientSettings>` and :wahackage:`Request </WebApi-Contract.html#t:Request>` as input and gives us the :wahackage:`Response </WebApi-Contract.html#t:Response>` .
+If you see the :wahackage:`Request </WebApi-Contract.html#v:Request>` pattern synonym, we need to give it all the params, headers etc. to construct a :wahackage:`Request </WebApi-Contract.html#t:Request>` .
 So for a particular route, the params which we declare in the contract are filled with the declared datatypes and the rest defaults to :code:`()` **unit**

-When the endpoint gives a response back, WebApi_ deserializes it into `Response <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Contract.html#t:Response>`_ .
+When the endpoint gives a response back, WebApi_ deserializes it into :wahackage:`Response </WebApi-Contract.html#t:Response>` .
 Lets write a function to handle the response.

 ::